jrj02/COMP2042_CW_hcyjj2/README.md

 - This took me so long to fix.
 And it was unexpected as well because it only happened after I changed some of the code in main and other areas.
 It took me a while but i managed to fix it after adding resetCollideFlag() to the bottom wall collision checker.

 2. Multi-windows appearing during the game.
 -The implementation of the main menu class caused some error to the game.
-Basically, initially, when the main menu would call the start() method from Main.java, the game would initialize in a new window.
+Initially, when the main menu would call the start() method from Main.java, the game would initialize in a new window.
 This caused some multi-window issues to occur.
 For example, sometimes, when loading from a saved state, the game will play as intended but then a new window would appear, running the next level while the previous window runs the current level.

 -Managed to fix the initial issue of the main menu, which was the main menu opening a new window when initializing the start() method.
 By fixing this issue (making it so that it initializes on the same window), the issue of multi window never appeared again.

+3. Implementation of sound effects in game.
+-The first attempt at sound implementation was to add a brick breaking sound effet.
+When this happened, an error would occur that would crash the game once a brick was broken.
+The idea was scrapped for the time being and later revisited.
+-The multi-window also caused some complications.
+Specifically, the main menu would play a main menu track.
+Once the enter game button is pressed, the game would be initialised in another window, where it would play the in-game audio.
+Since the main menu is still opened in a previous window, the sound would overlap.
+Fixing the multi-window error fixed this complication as well.

 3. Implementation of sound effects.
 -The very first attempt to implement sound into the game was a sound effect for the brick breaking.
 However, it was not successful as the game would crash once a brick was broken.
 The idea of implementing sound was scrapped for a while before being revisited again.